Founntain/MarioKart8DX-RandomBuildGenerator/README.md

 `/gen-build`: Generates up to 12 builds for your selected game version. *Pro Tip: You can also exclude inline-bikes if you don't like them 🙃*

 ## Building the bot by yourself
-If you want for whatever reason want to build the bot by yourself you can do so by pulling this repository and configure it with your bot token.
+If, for whatever reason you want to build the bot by yourself, you can do so by pulling this repository and configuring it with your bot token.
+Your bot token can be found in the [Discord Developer Portal](https://discord.com/developers/applications) under your bot's name, select the "Bot" option under settings and then you should be able to see it underneath the bots username.

+If you want to build a brand new bot, you'll need to give the bot the "Bot" and "Applications.Commands" permissions under scope.
+Under "Bot Permissions", you'll need to enable "Read Messages/View Channels", "Send Messages", and "Embed Links".

-Create a config.json inside the root folder of the project and fill it with the following.
+Once thats finished, go into your code and create a config.json file inside the root folder of the project and fill it with the following:
 ```JSON
 {
   "Token": "<your-bot-token-here>"
 }
 ```

+If you want to test the bot on a specific server, you will need to replace the default GUID with your discord server ID that you want to test it on.
+This can be found when you right click on the server icon on left server menu. *(You will need to have [Developer Mode enabled](https://support.discord.com/hc/en-us/articles/206346498-Where-can-I-find-my-User-Server-Message-ID-) for you to be able to see this id.)*

+You can find the default GUID on line 11 in the "CommandRegisterer" class in the "Classes" folder.

 ### Special Thanks
 - **SourRaindrop** for making some of the assets and helping in general